 Upper-level course treating major theories and concepts in interpersonal communication.
 Lecture, discussion, readings, and activities integrating concepts such as nonverbal communication, listening, intimate relationships, family relationships, interracial relationships, conflict, conflict management, forgiveness, negotiation, gender, perception and self-concept, technology’s role in communication, as well as relationship development, maintenance, struggles, and termination.

 This course will provide students the opportunity to learn and practice rhetorical criticism.
 Students will analyze artifacts (textual, visual, online) by employing methods such as Neo-aristotelian criticism, metaphor criticism, narrative criticism, pentadic criticism, generative criticism and queer criticism.

 This course is designed to give students an understanding of both the theory and practice of advertising through the medium of civic engagement projects.
 The first half of the course will allow you to study the underlying theories of the practice of advertising; in the second half, students will have the opportunity to apply these theories as they generate and possibly implement advertising campaigns for on-campus clients.

-117 Using Public Relations for Social Change [Application]
+117 Public Relations [Application]